Open Access

 Vinnova

-Since 2021, Vinnova has implemented the requirements and conditions outlined in Plan S. This means that research funded by Vinnova must be published with Open Access without delay.
+Since 2021, Vinnova has implemented the requirements and conditions outlined in Plan S. This means that research funded by Vinnova must be published Open Access without delay.
 The requirement currently applies only to scientific articles published in journals or conference proceedings.
+Publication must take place in one of the following ways:

-- Gold Open Access: In open-access journals or on open-access platforms.
+- Gold Open Access: In Open Access journals or on Open Access platforms.

 - Vinnova